enricd/sat_audits_success/README.md

 `.\successrate.ps1 -Path x:\storagenode\node.log`

-It is possible to take some seconds before printing the results, specially with long log files.
+It is possible that it takes some seconds before printing the results, specially with long log files.

 ### - You may need to enable the execution policy